-A very similar arrangement is used in the second (lower) section that controls velocity spread.
-Here the differences apply to the velocity of the notes rather than the timing.
+A very similar arrangement is used in the second (lower) section of the module that controls velocity spread.
+Here the differences apply to the MIDI velocity of the notes rather than their timing.

-The differences in velocity can introduce interesting tonal changes – for instance with the higher pitched notes sounding louder when an UP spread is used.
+The differences in velocity can introduce interesting tonal changes – for instance higher pitched notes will sound louder than lower pitched notes when an UP velocity spread is used.
 Assuming of course that whatever sound generator is receiving the MIDI data is velocity sensitive.

 Again voltage control of note order and spread amount can be applied via the U/D IN and CV IN sockets.

-Interesting variations in how the chord is played can be created by applying independently sequenced CVs and gates (and/or LFO or envelope signals) to the six different control sockets.
+Interesting variations in how a chord is played can be created by applying independently sequenced CVs and gates (and/or LFO or envelope signals) to the various control sockets.

 The OCTAVE knob allows you to shift the pitch of the chord up or down by up to three octaves if required.